Net Present Value (NPV) – Definition, Examples, And How to Calculate It

 To make this more pragmatic, you could assume that the company's profits will grow every year at a certain rate g.

-Especially, for a short term horizon, defining expected growth is difficult.
+Especially for short-term horizons, defining expected growth is difficult.
 An approximated growth rate for profits that are far into the future is often around 2%.
 After a while, every business or product life cycle ends up in a competitive market environment and simply grows at the same rate as the overall economy.
 The above example recalculated with a continuous growth rate of 2% results in a net present value of $5000 for the company.

 Notice that the value is twice the value compared to the calculations without a growth.
 NPV calculations are very sensitive towards changes in inputs.
 Therefore, a sensitivity analysis is conducted in most cases.
 To do so you need to create a range of possible NPVs by using a range of possible growth and discount rates.

 2. Find the right interest rate i

 Finding the correct discounting factor for NPV calculations is the business of entire banking departments.
 In general, there is one basic rule: the bigger the risk the higher the discount rate.

 The rationale behind this rule is simple: The less you can be sure about receiving future earnings, the less you value them.
 By increasing the discount rate, the NPV of future earnings will shrink.
 Discount rates for quite secure cash-streams vary between 1% and 3%, but for most companies, you use a discount rate between 4% - 10% and for a speculative start-up investment, the applied interest rate could reach up to 40%.
 In case interviews, you could ask for the discount rate directly or estimate it at 10% for most scenarios if the interviewer requests you to approximate it.

 Why Is The NPV Used By Companies?